 If you love this recipe as much as I do, I’d really appreciate a 5-star review.

-- In a large mixing bowl or the bowl of a stand mixer, combine the flour, sugar and salt.
-Toss in the butter and use your fingers or the mixer paddle to work the butter into the flour until there are no large lumps of butter.
+- In a large mixing bowl or the bowl of a stand mixer, combine 10 oz all purpose flour, 8 oz superfine sugar and ¼ teaspoon table salt.
+Toss in 8 oz unsalted butter and use your fingers or the mixer paddle to work the butter into the flour until there are no large lumps of butter.

 - Remove 1 tablespoon of the whisked egg and set it aside.
 Add the rest of the egg to the dough and mix just until it comes together.